Abisha-N-S/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 On Clicking Upload to Database Button the data gets stored in the SQLITE Database.
 (Note: Provide respective host, user, password, database name in create_database, sql_table_creation and connect_database for establishing connection.)

 Further with the help of MODIFY menu the uploaded data’s in SQL Database can be accessed for Read, Update and Delete Operations.

+Contact

+📧 Email: abishans2012@gmail.com

+For any further inqueries,feel free to reach out.